 Why Businesses Choose Cloud (Hosted) PBX

-With a Cloud PBX, the phone system server resides in the provider’s data center instead of company’s office or place of business.
-Voice and Data traffic are routed over the public-switched telephone network, or PSTN, to the hosted system.
+With a Cloud PBX, the phone system server resides in the provider’s data center instead of the company’s office or place of business.
+Voice and Data traffic is routed over the public switched telephone network, or PSTN, to the hosted system.
 Since the system itself is offsite, configuration and modifications are accessed through a web-based platform or dashboard.

 Here are the benefits to a Cloud or Hosted PBX system: